Causes of the vote in favour of Brexit: Role of the media

 Another element of media which has yet to be mentioned is the role of social media which arguably was the most effective platform.
 Media democracy is the way journalists were more concerned by the entertainment factor of news content, rather than being informative.
 Some accused printed media of being too "politically correct", whereas the same limitations were not shared by social media.

-There have been concerns about opinions manipulation by the spread of political misinformation through social media.
+There have been concerns about manipulation of opinions by the spread of political misinformation through social media.
 The degree of message influence is highly dependent on how much the content of the message is consistent with the human priory.
 M. Ahmadi devised series of metrics on quantitatively evaluating the effectiveness of generated messages by robots.
 Factors like message polarity, threats to the core values, and causal arguments constitute the main metrics incorporates with the potential of message in changing one's beliefs.

 Twitter was the most utilised social media platform and the campaigns were led through the use of 'hashtags'.
 Llewellyn and Cram conducted a study that involved tallying how often certain 'hashtags' were used and concluded by noting that overall there were more 'leave' hashtags than 'stay' even though 'stay' equated to the largest percentage.
 An academic journal published by the University of Cardiff, covering post truth politics within Brexit, found that there were over 800,000 tweets promoting the hashtag VoteLeave, which nearly doubled its remain counterpart in the run-up to the referendum.
 This referendum also saw the intense use of 'twitter bots'.
 Gorodnichenko et al. analysed two types of social media agents – real (human users and bots) and social bots (composed of algorithm).
 In addition to this, the influence of these political bots can be argued to have had a determining impact on the referendum, with Howard & Kollanyi (2016) finding that 7/10 of the most active accounts regarding Brexit were likely to be bots with ties to the VoteLeave campaign and the UKIP party.
 Social media platforms such as Twitter supported ideas such as 'echo chambers' and therefore enhanced ideological segmentation and made information more fragmented to separate rather than unite people.
 In turn Twitter became known as the best platform for spreading 'fake news'.
 On the other hand, others claim that the sentiment results always indicated a likely 'Leave' result but it is not pinned down to bots or any dark loitering propaganda systems, instead it was lack of 'remainers online mobility' that caused the outcome.
 On the day of the referendum, 'remain' activity reached an all-time high of 38.5% on Twitter, but also Instagram came into play almost as much as Twitter did but due to it being a less direct platform, was not as noticed.